vespa-engine/documentation/en/tutorials/hybrid-search.md

 ## Feed the data

 The data fed to Vespa must match the document type in the schema.
-This steps also performs embed inference inside Vespa using the snowflake arctic embedding model.
+This step performs embed inference inside Vespa using the snowflake arctic embedding model.
 Remember the `component` definition in `services.xml` and the `embed` call in the schema.

 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>